-As a debut author, as well as a professional editor and proofreader, I am fascinated by the different approaches writers adopt when writing their books – so fascinated that I published a whole blog series about it!
+As a debut author, as well as a professional editor and proofreader, the different approaches authors adopt when writing their books is fascinating.
+I am so fascinated that I published a whole blog series about it!
 Working with and connecting with so many authors recently got me thinking: if you are a new author, which is the best way to write your first novel?

 This list is not exhaustive and may be added to during the experiment!